delameter/pytermor/docs/guide/low-level.rst

 - `init_color_indexed()` will produce sequence operating in 256-colors mode (for a complete list see `presets`);
-- `init_color_rgb()` will create a sequence capable of setting the colors in True Color 16M mode (however, some terminal emulators doesn't support it).
+- `new_color_rgb()` will create a sequence capable of setting the colors in True Color 16M mode (however, some terminal emulators doesn't support it).

 To get the resulting sequence chars use `assemble() <SequenceSGR.assemble()>` method or cast instance to *str*.